iv-mexx/git-releaselog/README.md

 These [keywords](#markup) can be used in commit messages.
 See the [Example](#example) section.

+## Usage

+The default use is, to generate the changelog starting from the last release (the most recent tag) until now.

+* `./changelog.rb`: will look up the most recent tag and will search all commits from this tag to `HEAD`.

+If you want to controll the range of commits that should be searched, you can specify a _commit-hash_ or _tag-name_, e.g.

+* `./changelog.rb v1.0` will look up the commits starting from the tag with name `v1.0` to `HEAD`.
+* `./changelog.rb v1.0 7c064bb` will look up the commits starting from the tag with name `v1.0` to the commit `7c064bb`.

+Alternatively, you can choose the generate the whole changelog for the whole repo:

+* `./changelog.rb --complete` will search the whole git log and group the changes nicely in sections by existing tags.

+To control in which format the output should be marked up, you can use these options (the default is slack):

+* `--slack` produces output that looks nice when copy/pasted into slack
+* `--md` produces markdown output in reverse order, e.g this repo's [Changelog]

 ## Markup

 Entries that should show up in the changelog must have a special format: